Clemapfel/crisp/README.md

 + `crisp::Histogram`
 + `Eigen::Matrix<T, /*...*/>`

+If you also were to list all classes supplied by `crisp` you would end up with the same list!<br>
 This makes debugging, filter design or just understanding/explaining your own algorithms much easier and more intuitive.

 `crisp` is **well documented**<br>